International Developed (EAFE) vs. U.S.

 - Relative price performance and relative earnings growth have historically followed a similar path.
 Relative earnings growth since mid-2008 has favored the S&P 500® Index versus the MSCI EAFE Index until mid-2016.

 - MSCI EAFE Index earnings began to outpace the S&P 500® Index in 2017.
 But since then, S&P 500® earnings have done better due to the tax cut in 2018 and due to relative economic performance in 2019 and 2020.
-Unfortunately, other structural issues such as demographics, a weak banking system, Brexit, and seemingly permanent negative interest rates continue to disadvantage MSCI EAFE earnings relative to the S&P 500®.
+Unfortunately, other structural issues such as demographics, a weak banking system, and seemingly permanent negative interest rates continue to disadvantage MSCI EAFE earnings relative to the S&P 500®.
+Still analysts project EPS outperformance in 2021 and 2022 for the MSCI EAFE due to the anticipated economic rebound from the COVID crisis.

 Sources: Bloomberg, MSCI